lucasjellema/vagrant-docker-puppet-desktop-streamexplorer-jdeveloper/README.md

 * run headless container OracleStreamExplorer for image me/sx_12_1_3:1.0 exposing port 9002 and forwarding 9002 to 9202 on the host
 * from within GUI for DockerDesktopHostVM - run container JDeveloper_12_1_3 with display based on image me/jdeveloper_12_1_3:1.0 (with link to OracleStreamExplorer)

-* StreamExplorer can be accessed from with the DockerDesktopHostVM and also from the Vagrant host (both at port 9202)
+* StreamExplorer can be accessed from within the DockerDesktopHostVM and also from the Vagrant host (both at port 9202)

 Preparation: